Soumilsg/soumilsg.github.io/_pages/about.md

   - /about.html
 ---

 I am a recent graduate from the University of Illinois, Urbana-Champaign where I completed my B.S. in Computer Engineering.
-My expertise spans the complete computing stack, from ASIC design and RTL verification to systems software and machine learning acceleration.
+My expertise spans the complete computing stack, from ASIC design and RTL verification to systems software to machine learning acceleration.
 I am currently seeking full-time or co-op opportunities in systems software engineering or RTL design/verification.

 My research interests lie in hardware-software co-design for energy-efficient computing systems, focusing on microarchitecture design, memory hierarchy optimization, and accelerator integration.
 I am particularly invested in developing architectures that exploit massive parallelism while addressing memory wall constraints and energy bottlenecks that limit deployment of advanced computing in resource-constrained environments.
 My goal is to democratize access to AI/ML, autonomous systems, and edge computing technologies through transformative architectural innovations.